The Bankrate promise

 You’ll most likely need a good to excellent credit score (670 to 850) to qualify for this card.

 The bottom line

 The Citi Diamond Preferred and Citi Double Cash are both excellent cards with no annual fees, but they target different types of cardholders.
-If your goal is to earn rewards, the Citi Double Cash is an obvious winner.
-However, if you’re planning to carry a balance, the Citi Diamond Preferred takes the lead with its long 0 percent APR offer for balance transfers.
+If your goal is to earn rewards, the Citi Double Cash is the obvious winner.
+However, if you’re planning to carry or transfer a balance, the Citi Diamond Preferred takes the lead with its 0 percent intro APR offers on purchases and balance transfers.